After burying last victims, some in Mexico's breakaway Mormon community head north

 Tucked away in the fertile valleys of the Sierra Madre mountains a few hours drive south from the U.S. border, the communities stem from the late 1800s, when upheaval over polygamy in the Utah-based church led to their founding.

-Shrouded in fog on Saturday morning, LeBaron showed its roots, with some ageing buildings appearing to be straight from a Wild West movie set.
+Shrouded in fog on Saturday morning, LeBaron showed its roots, with some aging buildings appearing to be straight from a Wild West movie set.
 LeBaron is scattered with signs touting religious life but also advertisements for rodeos featuring alcohol, hinting at traces of secularism.

-Agriculture is the heart of the local economy and pecans are among the main crops, with children often helping collect the nuts on their families’ property.
+Agriculture is a pillar of the local economy and culture, and pecans are among the main crops, with children often helping collect the nuts on their families’ property.
 Many families send their sons to the United States to work when they get older, though they maintain deep roots in Mexico.

 While fears of further violence may send some north, Rosa LeBaron, 65, said she had no doubt the tragedy would bring their community closer.